Research output per year

 I am a French popular music specialist, with research interests in song production and audience reception, gender and body performance, national identity and race/ethnicity, as well as taste, success, protest and nostalgia.
 My first monograph, Protest Music in France (Ashgate, 2009) examined France's 'alternative' music culture in the period 1990-2009, focusing on the ways in which artists, producers and audiences shaped a 'non-mainstream' identity for themselves.
 Case-studies focused on the artists Zebda, Tetes Raides and Manu Chao, and the book won the 2011 IASPM prize for Best Anglophone Monograph (you can read the intro here).

 Cautiously, from the self-reflexive perspective of white scholarship, I am currently developing a new research project on the representation of racial diversity in mainstream French pop (variétés) from the early 1960s to the late 1980s.
-The intention is to re-narrativize French popular music away from the dominant chanson paradigm, by foregrounding artists from racial minority backgrounds who were successful in the métropole.
+The intention is to re-centre artists from racial minority backgrounds in the success of mainstream pop in the French métropole.
 My first article is this direction focuses on the French-Guadeloupean singer-songwriter Henri Salvador, whose career straddled racial stereotyping and self-derision while building transnational solidarities that defied racial categorisation.
 The article is freely available here: 'Métis in the Mainstream' (Popular Music and Society, June 2024).

-Beside these solo projects, I am the editor and co-editor of several collective volumes, including: Chanson et Performance (L'Harmattan, 2012); with Catherine Strong: Death and the Rock Star (Ashgate, 2015; Chapter 1 is available here: The Great Gig in the Sky); with Nanette de Jong: special issue 'Music and Magic' of Popular Music, 2019, 38/1; with Isabelle Marc, a forthcoming special issue of Transposition on the 'feminisation' of French popular music since 2000 (Autumn 2024).
+Beside these solo projects, I am the editor and co-editor of several collective volumes, including: Chanson et Performance (L'Harmattan, 2012); with Catherine Strong: Death and the Rock Star (Ashgate, 2015; Chapter 1 is available here: The Great Gig in the Sky); with Nanette de Jong: special issue 'Music and Magic' of Popular Music, 2019, 38/1; with Isabelle Marc, a special issue of Transposition on French pop and feminisation (2024/12), available Open Access here.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):